 The Savannah cat has become a popular pet, because of its interesting and exotic appearance as well as its very characteristic tameness and fondness of their owners.
 The combination of serval cats and siamese makes this type of cat one of a kind.
 Savannahs makes great family members and are very social and interesting animals.

-Here are 11 Amazing Facts About Savannah Cats
+Here are 11 Facts You Probably Didn’t know About Domestic Savannah Cats

 Most cats are not too fond of water.
 It is even safe to say that the majority of cats hate water.
 But if you need to give your Savannah cat a bath, it won’t be a difficult task.
 The Savannah cats are known for their love of water, and it is not unusual to find them swimming around, splashing and having the time of their life, while most cats would be longing for bath time to end.